jorjiang/Cryptocurrency-Market-analysis/README.md

 ## Progress
 This is still a work in progress.
 Steps taken so far:
-### 1. Obtain and clean market data from multipul online databases, includaily following traits (including interpolation for missing data):
+### 1. Obtain and clean market data from multiple online databases
+the market data used in this analysis come from: coinmarketcap](https://coinmarketcap.com), [coinmetrics](https://coinmetrics.io/), and [blockchain.info](https://blockchain.info/charts).
+The data include following traits :

   - Daily closing prices;
   - Daily trascation Volume;
   - Trascation countfees;
   - Daily Exchange volume;
-  - Daily closeing Marketcap;
+  - Daily closing Marketcap;
   - Daily transaction fees;
   - Weekly searching data from google trends, under the category "news"